rgiostri/robustcurvelet/README.md

 Watch out for models in models folder.

 This module uses trained models.
-In the example, trained models with the classes jpeg, jp2k, Gaussian white noise and Gaussian Blur of experiments LIVE IQA, TID2013 and CSIQ are available
+The models were trained with classes jpge, jp2k, Gaussian white noise and Gaussin Blur of data sets Live IQA, TID2013 and CSIQ.

 The name of the models follows a fixed structure:
 a) Regressor models name is: regressor_class_DEGRADATION_model.pkl